mohamed96321/vim-ide/README.md

 ## Vim Modes
 1. Default mode is `NORMAL`, you can back to normal mode by press `Esc` in Windows, which means you can switch between different modes and copy, past, undo, and movement in file.
-2. Command mode is `COMMAND`, to choice this mode by press `Shift + ;` in Windows, which means you can write VIM Commands in this mode.
+2. Command mode is `COMMAND`, to choice this mode by press `Shift + ;` together to make `:` in Windows, which means you can write VIM Commands in this mode.
 3. Visual mode is `VISUAL`, you can choice this mode by press `v` in Windows, which means you can select the spcific lines of code and make changes on it.

 ## Coc Settings